koding/kdlearn/guides/joomla-kdapp/index.md

 Getting started with Joomla on [**Koding**](https://koding.com) is as simple as following these 5 steps!

 **Step 1: **
-Run the **[Joomla Installer App](https://koding.com/Joomla)**.
+Run the **[Joomla Installer App](https://koding.com/Joomla)** from the Koding app store.
 [Note: you have to be logged into your [Koding account](https://koding.com/Login) in order to run the app.]

-This is what you will see when you launch the app.
+This is what you will see when you launch the app:

 ![alt tag](j0.png)

 ___

 **Step 2: **
 When the setup is complete, a link will be appear.
-If you click on it, it will bring you to the main configuration page show below.
+If you click on it, it will bring you to the main configuration page shown below.
 Go ahead and fill out the neccessary information.

 ![alt tag](j1.png)
 ___

 **Step 3: **
-Next, you will be brought to the data configuration page.

-Enter **root** for **Username** and do NOT enter a password unless you have changed your MySQL password.
+When you get to the data configuration page, enter **root** for **Username** and do NOT enter a password unless you have changed your MySQL password.
 Enter any database name you like.

 ![alt tag](j2.png)